Jesuits: Early works

-The Jesuit schools played an important part in winning back to Catholicism a number of European countries which had for a time been predominantly Protestant, notably Poland and Lithuania.
+The Jesuit schools played an important part in winning back to Catholicism a number of European countries which had for a time been predominantly Protestant, notably the Polish–Lithuanian Commonwealth.
+Jesuit colleges in the Polish–Lithuanian Commonwealth were established since the 1560s.
+Several Jesuit colleges enjoyed a good reputation and were also attended by future writers and high-ranking state officials.
 Today, Jesuit colleges and universities are located in over one hundred nations around the world.
 Under the notion that God can be encountered through created things and especially art, they encouraged the use of ceremony and decoration in Catholic ritual and devotion.
 Perhaps as a result of this appreciation for art, coupled with their spiritual practice of "finding God in all things", many early Jesuits distinguished themselves in the visual and performing arts as well as in music.
 The theater was a form of expression especially prominent in Jesuit schools.

 Jesuit priests often acted as confessors to kings during the early modern period.
 They were an important force in the Counter-Reformation and in the Catholic missions, in part because their relatively loose structure (without the requirements of living and celebration of the Liturgy of Hours in common) allowed them to be flexible and meet diverse needs arising at the time.